RohitKumarMahadev/RohitThoughtWorks/posts/TensorFlow.md

 Further details about exam environment setup and FAQs are avilable [here](https://www.tensorflow.org/extras/cert/Setting_Up_TF_Developer_Certificate_Exam.pdf?authuser=4).
 You'll get a feedback right away each time you submit the model during the exam.

-Using the above curriculam, If I am able to do it,you can do it as well.
+Using the above curriculum, If I am able to do it,you can do it as well.
 Best wishes!